mobizt/ESP-Mail-Client/README.md

      * Other setup codes
      *
      */

-    smtp.connectionUpgradeRequestCallback(connectionUpgradeRequestCallback);
+    // Set the callback function for server connection. smtp.connectionRequestCallback(connectionRequestCallback);

+    // Set the callback function for connection upgrade smtp.connectionUpgradeRequestCallback(connectionUpgradeRequestCallback);

 }

 ```

 For Arduino Nano RP2040 Connect board, using PlatformIO IDE, to prevent the compile error due to wrong WiFi compilation, please set the lib_ldf_mode in platformio.ini as this.